 8.2.
-RETENTION AND REMOVAL OF PRIVATE OFFSITE TREES
+RETENTION AND REMOVAL OF ON-SITE TREES

-The following private offsite trees (indicated by ID #) are located where they are possible for retention providing that their critical root zones can be adequately protected during construction.
-The project arborist must be onsite to supervise any excavation or fill placement required within the critical root zone (shown on the tree management plan (T1) in Appendix A):
+The following bylaw-protected on-site trees (indicated by tag#) are located where they are possible for retention provided that their critical root zones are adequately protected during construction.
+The project arborist must be on site to supervise any excavation or fill placement required within the critical root zones (shown on the tree management plan in Appendix A):

-Retain and protect two privately owned off-site trees
+Retain and protect 2 bylaw-protected on-site trees